autistic-symposium/master-algorithms-py/arrays_and_strings/README.md

 <br>

-* arrays and strings hold values of the same type at contiguous memory location. arrays come with the advantage of storing multiple elements of the same type with one single variable name.
+* arrays and strings hold values of the same type at contiguous memory locations with the advantage of storing multiple elements of the same type with one single variable name.

-* we are usually concernet with two things: the index of an element, and the element itself.
+* we are usually concerned with two things: the index of an element, and the element itself.

 * accessing elements is fast as long as you have the index (as opposed to linked lists that need to be traversed from the head).

-* addition or removal of elements into/from the middle of an array is slow because the remaining elements need to be shifted to accomodate the new/missing element (unless they are inserted/removed at the end of the list).
+* addition or removal of elements into/from the middle of an array is slow because the remaining elements need to be shifted to accommodate the new/missing element (unless they are inserted/removed at the end of the list).

 * **subarray**: a range of contiguous values within an array (for example, in  `[2, 3, 6, 1, 5, 4]`, `[3, 6, 1]` is a subarray while `[3, 1, 5]` is not).